 There are 574 Federally recognized Tribes in the United States.
 As sovereign nations, Tribes manage their own child welfare systems to support American Indian/Alaska Native (AI/AN) families and honor Tribal values and priorities.

-In this section, find resources to help you build an understanding of key topics related to Tribal child welfare, including the history of policies and practices that harmed Native families and led to them experiencing historical trauma, ICWA, and how States can work in partnership with Tribes on various child welfare issues.
+In this section, find resources to help you build an understanding of key topics related to Tribal child welfare, ICWA, and how States can work in partnership with Tribes on various child welfare issues.

 Adjust the filters below to refine your list of resources.